Sunday, April 21, 2013

 Typical top.

-My uncle worked as a contractor specialising in graveyard construction and tombstone restoration.
-He did this almost up to the end of his life.
-In his late fifties, he suffered from high blood pressure and was not of good health.
-In September 1992, he passed away at the age of 62.
-He is buried next to his parents in the Roman Catholic Church Cemetery at Mile 1.5, Jalan Tuaran.
+In the later years of his life, my uncle continued to work as a contractor, specializing in graveyard construction and tombstone restoration.
+He remained active in this line of work almost until the end.
+In his late fifties, he began to suffer from high blood pressure and declining health.
+He passed away in September 1992 at the age of 62 and was laid to rest beside his parents in the Roman Catholic Church Cemetery at Mile 1.5, Jalan Tuaran.

 Monday, April 15, 2013